RoosterQMonee/RegEx-Matcher/README.md

 # RegEx-Matcher

-A small extension for Replit and Chrome to help quickly test / debug RegEx patterns :)
+A small extension for Replit and Chrome to help quickly test / debug RegEx patterns!

+It's very simple, but it works quite well :)

 ## Features